davidboulard/PicoCategorizedPages/README.md

 ```

 ## Installation
-Simply put pico_categorized_pages.php in your plugins folder and it will be fine as it is.
+Simply put PicoCategorizedPages.php in your plugins folder and it will be fine as it is.
 But don't forget to set your config.php right as mentioned in the How-To.

 ## What's next ?

-- Folder ignore
 - Recursive categories